surrealroad/Shotgun-Scripts/Readme.md

 # Shotgun Scripts Launcher

 ## Purpose
-This application provides a convenient way to bundle python API scripts for Shotgun, any of which can optionally be used as Action Menu Items.
+This application provides a convenient way to bundle scripts using the [Shotgun Python API](https://github.com/shotgunsoftware/python-api), any of which can optionally be used as Action Menu Items.

 ## Usage
 1. Clone or download the repo
 1. Open in Xcode
-1. Correct the path to the `shotgun_api3` so that it points to a local copy of the [Shotgun Python API](https://github.com/shotgunsoftware/python-api)
+1. Correct the path to the `shotgun_api3` so that it points to a local copy of
 1. Build for release

 ### Adding custom scripts